cdhassell/freeseat4wp/README.md

 <li>A new plugin has been added to allow administrator upload of seatmap CSV files.
 A help screen explains how to format a spreadsheet and save it as a CSV file for upload.

 <li>A new plugin has been added that requires the user to be logged in to WP, and stores and retrieves the user name and address details in the WP user account.
+It also allows the administrator to do an ajaxy autocomlete search for users by name and see a list of their recent purchases, with links to print or delete each item.

 <li>A new plugin has been added to record shows as events and users as event participants in a civicrm database.